EkanshdeepGupta/infinite-recursive-image/README.md

     positional arguments:
       filename              the filename of the image to be processed. dimensions            the pixel dimensions of the box to create the effect.
-With -n, the dimensions have to be given as "x1,y1,x2,y2" With the -s flag, dimensions have to be given as "(x1,y1),(x2,y2),(x3,y3),(x4,y4)"
+In orthogonal mode, the dimensions have to be given as "x1,y1,x2,y2".
+In skew mode, dimensions have to be given as "(x1,y1),(x2,y2),(x3,y3),(x4,y4)"

     optional arguments: